chamel2018/ASIT/readme.md

 Jack Denson jdenson2019@student.amsacs.org - made all of the teacher pages and all of their queries/php pages

-Ryan Hennessey rhennessey2019@student.amsacs.org - helped set up github, the login page, and the database
+Ryan Hennessey rhennessey2019@student.amsacs.org - set up github, the login page, and the database

 Mahish Mahendarkar mmaahendarkar2019@student.amsacs.org - made all of the parent pages